 - If, as part of an employment process or security screening you sign a release of records form about services received from us, we will ask that you sign our form to ensure that you are freely and knowingly releasing a brief summary of your contact with us.

 - Your records can also be subpoenaed by a court of law (e.g. if you claimed emotional damages in a lawsuit).

 - We also reserve the right to consult with the NMT Health Center when professionally appropriate.

-Because we offer short-term counseling services, NMT Counseling Services reserves the right to refer you to other community services if your concerns are outside the scope of our practice or require more involved, long-term therapy.
+Because we offer short-term counseling services, NMT Counseling Services reserves the right to refer you to other community services if your concerns are outside the scope of our practice.

 What to Expect

 When you first come in, you will be greeted by our front desk staff and asked to complete required paperwork designed to help us better understand your needs and give you more information about our services.
 After completing the paperwork, you will be given an appointment to meet with one of our counselors.

 Typically, this appointment will take about 30 minutes, and the two of you will discuss your immediate concerns as well as what type of services may be most helpful to you.
 The goal is to get you connected with the most appropriate services as soon as possible.
 Please know that the counselor may not necessarily be the counselor you are ultimately assigned to work with.
 Some of the options for services you may be discussing are described below.
 As a reminder, all of our therapy services are free and confidential.